 National Famine Commemoration Day

 The National Famine Commemoration Day ( Lá Cuimhneacháin Náisiúnta an Ghorta Mhóir) is an annual observance in Ireland commemorating the Great Famine on the 3rd Sunday in May.
-The commemoration is held in a different place each year, rotating among the four provinces of Ireland that had been affect by the famine.
+The commemoration is held in a different place each year, rotating among the four provinces of Ireland.

 A local commemoration was held on May 21st 2023 at Marine Hospital & Quarantine Station Staten Island, New York, where Irish immigrants were led as they exited the famine ships.

-Using historical facts and images, Lynn Rogers (Abandoned and Forgotten Cemeteries of Staten Island) and Loretto Leary took us back in time on this inaugural “Famine Walk” and painted a clearer picture of the Irish Famine emigrant experience in America.
+Using historical facts and images, Lynn Rogers (Friends of Abandoned Cemeteries of Staten Island) and Loretto Leary took us back in time on this inaugural “Famine Walk” and painted a clearer picture of the Irish Famine emigrant experience in America.

 John Foley, President of Ireland’s Great Hunger Museum of Fairfield, addressed the group in Staten Island and recounted his experience visiting the mass grave in Macroom, Ireland.